 Children who have shown keenness and musical potential are then given the opportunity to participate in specialist instrumental tuition from Year 5 where they can learn to play the flute, Bb clarinet, saxophone or keyboard.
 Children work towards participating in graded examinations.
 We have recently added lunchtime drumming sessions to our provision.

 Within timetabled class music lessons, there are also opportunities for children learn to play ocarina and tuned percussion.
 In Y3 and 4 all children have recorder tuition.
 Our wonderful musicians are given the chance to perform in the school’s music concerts.

 Singing is important within our music curriculum.
-Y2 to Y6 singing sessions are planned to provide a fun and stimulating lesson – encouraging children to enjoy singing, but attention is also given to developing singing technique.
+KS2 singing sessions are planned to provide a fun and stimulating lesson – encouraging children to enjoy singing, but attention is also given to developing singing technique.
 Whole school singing gives children the chance to sing in a large ensemble and to sing rounds and more complicated pieces.
 Children from Year 3 upwards are encouraged to participate in extra-curricular choir sessions led by Mrs Ireland.
 The choir enjoy learning songs from the past and present, in many different styles and from different cultures.
-In 2015 the choir and some of Y5 participated in the Durham Cathedral Choir Outreach programme.
+In 2017 the choir participated in the Durham Cathedral Choir Outreach programme.
 This culminated in a performance in the cathedral alongside other schools and the choristers.
-In the Spring term the choir took part in the “Sunderland Singing Festival”.
-They performed 2 songs to an audience of children from other schools and achieved a silver award.
+In the summer term of 2018 the choir sang as part of the Tall Ships Festival.

 Beyond the boundaries….